klaudyjas/ListBox/README.md

 # ListBox
-Project in Java.
+Project in C#.
-The program calculates the income on the basis of revenue and expenses.
-It allows you to enter tax deductible costs in addition to revenue operations.
+The program helps you to manage the tasks to accomplish for the current day.